governance-game/governance-game/README.md

 This is an interactive game on governance of [Public Code](https://about.publiccode.net/glossary/public-code-definition.html).
 Use this as a way to get a conversation and reflection about governance started.
 We aim to use it during [early incubation of a codebase](https://about.publiccode.net/activities/codebase-stewardship/product-assets-for-early-incubation.html), or perhaps even earlier.
 You can of course play the game totally without our involvement, it is probably useful for any constellation that have a codebase to govern.

 ## Playing the game

 You need a few people to play with you.
-There are no strict number, but you all need to be able to see and reach the cards on the table.
+There is no strict number, but you all need to be able to see and reach the cards on the table.
 For the actual rules, see the rules cards.

 ![A picture of the cards in the game on a table](images/cards-640px.jpg)